 Sergeant Peterson comes from a law enforcement family as his father served as a police officer in Lawrence and Andover, MA for 25 years.
 Sergeant Peterson currently holds a BS in Criminal Justice with a minor in Psychology.
 He is also currently pursuing his graduate degree.

 Sergeant, Evening Shift

-Sergeant Burrell is currently a full-time police officer at Merrimack College Police Department.
-Sergeant Burrell began his career as a dispatcher at the beginning of the 2008-2009 school year while he was attending the Massachusetts Reserve Police Academy in North Reading.
-While there, he was instructed in Criminal Law and Constitutional Law, as well as proper application of force.
+Sergeant Burrell is currently a full-time police officer at Merrimack College.
+Officer Burrell began his career as a dispatcher at the beginning of the 2008-2009 school year while he was attending the Massachusetts Reserve Police Academy in North Reading.
+While there, he was instructed in Criminal Law and Constitutional Law; as well as proper application of force due to subject non-compliance.
 He has been trained as a First Responder and has also received certifications in O.C., Expandable Baton, and Mountain Bike Patrol.
-Troy completed the Reserve Police Academy February 15, 2009 and was appointed as a sworn Police Officer at the conclusion of the 2008-2009 school year.
-Sergeant Burrell has been recognized numerous times within the department for both his ability to stay calm and professional while performing his duties as a dispatcher, and while handling emergency communications.
+Troy completed the Reserve Police Academy February 15, 2009 and was appointed to the officer’s position at the conclusion of the 2008-2009 school year.
+While working as an officer at Merrimack College Police Services, Officer Burrell has worked with seasoned and experienced officers where he has learned how to deescalate situations in which are stressful and potentially violent.
+Officer Burrell has been recognized numerous times within the department for both his ability to stay calm and professional while performing his duties as a dispatcher and while handling emergency communications.
 He was recently recognized for his efforts in assisting the City of Lawrence Police Department during an incident that involved a Merrimack College Resident co-ed.
-Sergeant Burrell continues his law enforcement education by taking online classes with the Massachusetts State Police online academy as well as being enrolled in the Northern Essex Community College Criminal Justice Program.
-He is certified as a Sexual Assault Investigator and as a Field Training Officer, guiding new officers to ensure their success.
-Troy was appointed as the evening shift Sergeant in 2013.
+Officer Burrell continues his law enforcement education by taking online classes with the Massachusetts State Police online academy as well as being enrolled in the Northern Essex Community College Criminal Justice Program.

 Sergeant, Part-time, Night Shift